Sodium hypochlorite

-Sodium hypochlorite is most often encountered as a pale greenish-yellow dilute solution referred to as liquid bleach, which is a household chemical widely used (since the 18th century) as a disinfectant or a bleaching agent.
+Sodium hypochlorite is most often encountered as a pale greenish-yellow dilute solution referred to as chlorine bleach, which is a household chemical widely used (since the 18th century) as a disinfectant and bleaching agent.
 In solution, the compound is unstable and easily decomposes, liberating chlorine, which is the active principle of such products.
-Sodium hypochlorite is the oldest and still most important chlorine-based bleach.
+Sodium hypochlorite is still the most important chlorine-based bleach.

 Its corrosive properties, common availability, and reaction products make it a significant safety risk.
-In particular, mixing liquid bleach with other cleaning products, such as acids found in limescale-removing products, will produce chlorine gas, which was used as a chemical weapon in World War I. A common urban legend states that mixing bleach with ammonia also releases chlorine, but in reality the two chemicals react differently, producing chloramines and/or nitrogen trichloride.
+In particular, mixing liquid bleach with other cleaning products, such as acids found in limescale-removing products, will release toxic chlorine gas.
+A common misconception is that mixing bleach with ammonia also releases chlorine, but in reality they react to produce chloramines such as nitrogen trichloride.
 With excess ammonia and sodium hydroxide, hydrazine may be generated.

 Chemistry

 Stability of the solid

 Anhydrous sodium hypochlorite can be prepared but, like many hypochlorites, it is highly unstable and decomposes explosively on heating or friction.
-The decomposition is accelerated by carbon dioxide at atmospheric levels.
+The decomposition is accelerated by carbon dioxide at Earth's atmospheric levels - around 4 parts per ten thousand.
 It is a white solid with the orthorhombic crystal structure.